sareenv/SVSwiper/README.md

 ## Author

-Vinayak is the author for this repository, If you have any suggestion / recommendations please feel free. sareenv@uni.coventry.ac.uk is my email.
+Vinayak is the author for this repository, If you have any suggestion / recommendations please feel free. sareenv026@outlook.com is my email.

 ## License